-Over the years ARL social commitment and programs are communicated for community awareness through announcements, display of banners and boards at prominent locations and often arranging seminars/conferences to get involvement of maximum number of community members.
+Over the years ARL's commitment towards social aspects and programs are communicated for community awareness through announcements, display of banners and boards at prominent locations and often arranging seminars/conferences to get involvement of maximum number of community members.
 Apart from these, general public is invited to the public hearing for Environmental Impact Assessment (EIA) studies via newspapers.
-The feedback received from these forums is discussed and translated into social action plans for future.
+The feedback received from these forums (Meena Bazar, medical camps, and awareness sessions) is discussed and translated into social action plans for future.